-Founded in 1992 as a result of a grant from the New Jersey Commission on Holocaust Education, the Center for Holocaust/Genocide Study offers a variety of events.
-We schedule–as permanent anchors in our programming–an annual November conference in memory of Kristallnacht (Night of Broken Glass) and an annual Yom HaShoah (Day of Remembrance) commemoration.
-We also offer films, lectures, performances, workshops, and commemorative events dealing with the Holocaust and with other genocides such as those in Armenia, Bosnia, Cambodia, Darfur, and Rwanda.
+Founded in 1992 through a generous grant from the New Jersey Commission on Holocaust Education, the Center for Holocaust/Genocide Study organizes and sponsors a wide variety of programs.
+We offer, for instance, an annual event every November in memory of Kristallnacht (Night of Broken Glass) and an annual spring event in commemoration of Yom HaShoah (Day of Remembrance).
+We also schedule films, lectures, performances, workshops, discussions, and other events dealing with the Holocaust and with genocides such as those in Armenia, Bosnia, Cambodia, Darfur, and Rwanda.

-We enrich Drew’s undergraduate and graduate course work by bringing notable scholars and speakers to campus, by organizing visits to the United States Holocaust Memorial Museum, and by providing additional resources that enhance the study of Holocaust and genocide.
-We also support faculty research, for example commissioning an English translation of a German text dealing with Nazi slave labor camps.
+We enrich Drew’s undergraduate and graduate course work by bringing notable scholars and speakers to campus, by organizing visits to the United States Holocaust Memorial Museum, by supporting faculty research, and by providing additional resources that enhance the study of Holocaust and genocide.

 On April 24, 2017, Holocaust Survivor David Tuck shared his story with Drew University for Yom HaShoah, Holocaust Remembrance Day.
 Mr. Tuck was born in Poland and labored in a series of concentration camps – including a sub-camp of Auschwitz.
 His hardships were substantial, but he once said, “if you have life, you have hope” and “As long as I’m alive, I’m going to keep doing this.”